intel/nauta/docs/user-guide/actions/template_packs.md

 The Nauta software is shipped with a number of built-in template packs that represent the types of experiments officially supported and validated.

 For each of the packs there are two versions provided: one that supports Python 2.7.x user scripts (packs with `-py2` suffix in the name) and one that supports Python 3.6.x user scripts.

+Packs with multi-suffix in the name support multinode experiments, while those with a single-suffix are designed for single node experiments only.

 All packs are optimized for non-trivial deep learning tasks executed on Intel's two socket Xeon systems, and therefore the default compute configuration is the following: